gesslar/glpu/doc/wiki/simul_efun/base64.md

 ### PARAMETERS

-    string source - The Base64 encoded string to be decoded.
+* `string source` - The Base64 encoded string to be decoded.

-### RETURNS

-    string - The decoded string.

 ## DESCRIPTION